sayyes304/ieeeismarwebsite/2025/contribute/workshops.md

 The proposal should be submitted as a single PDF document containing:

-1.Title of the workshop.
+1. Title of the workshop.
-2.Preferred date for the workshop:
+2. Preferred date for the workshop:
 - October 8ht (Wednesday)
 - October 12th (Sunday)
 - No preference
-3.Presentation mode:
+3. Presentation mode:
 - Online or
 - Physically in Daejeon, South Korea
 - Hybrid
-4.Themes and topics of interest:
+4. Themes and topics of interest:
 - Brief description of the research issues that the workshop will address.
 - Reasons why the workshop is of interest to the conference participants.
 - Reasons why the workshop is timely and relevant for ISMAR 2025.
 - Industrial interest (optional).
-5.Format of the workshop (including a rudimentary agenda).
+5. Format of the workshop (including a rudimentary agenda).
-6.Whether workshop materials should be published in the proceedings.
+6. Whether workshop materials should be published in the proceedings.
-7.Organizers (having two organizers for a workshop is the minimum requirement):
+7. Organizers (having two organizers for a workshop is the minimum requirement):
 - Names.
 - Affiliations.
 - Research interest.
 - Short bio.
-8.Potential program committee members.
+8. Potential program committee members.
-9.Audience: approximate the expected number of participants and submissions (range) 10.Call for participation document.
+9. Audience: approximate the expected number of participants and submissions (range)
+10. Call for participation document.

 **A template for the workshop proposal can be found here:** [Proposal Template](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.ieeeismar.net%2F2024%2Fwp-content%2Fuploads%2F2024%2F04%2FISMAR_2024_Workshop_Proposal_v3.docx&wdOrigin=BROWSELINK).